almostearthling/whenever/README.md

 For conditions that should be periodically checked and whose associated task list has to be run _whenever_ they occur (and not just after the first occurrence), the `recurring` entry can be set to _true_.
 The `suspended` entry can assume a _true_ value for conditions for which the user does not want to remove the configuration but should be (at least temporarily) prevented.

-Another entry is common to several condition types, that is `check_after`: it can be set to the number of seconds that **Whenever** has to wait after startup (and after the last check for _recurring_ conditions) for a subsequent check: this is useful for conditions that can run on a more relaxed schedule, or whose check process has a significant cost in terms of resources, or whose associated task sequence might take a long time to finish.
+Another entry is common to several condition types, that is `check_after`: it can be set to the number of seconds that **whenever** has to wait after startup (and after the last check for _recurring_ conditions) for a subsequent check: this is useful for conditions that can run on a more relaxed schedule, or whose check process has a significant cost in terms of resources, or whose associated task sequence might take a long time to finish.
 Simpler conditions and conditions based on time do not accept this entry.

-Note that all listed tasks must be defined, otherwise an error is raised and **Whenever** will not start.
+Note that all listed tasks must be defined, otherwise an error is raised and **whenever** will not start.

 The following paragraphs describe in detail each condition type.
 For the sake of brevity, only specific configuration entries will be described for each type.